 Altitude diving is underwater diving using scuba or surface supplied diving equipment where the surface is 1000 feet or more above sea level such as a mountain lake.
 Altitude is significant in diving because the depths and decompression used for dives at altitude are different from those used for the same dive profile at sea level.

 At altitude, atmospheric pressure is lower than at sea level, so surfacing at the end of an altitude dive leads to a greater relative reduction in pressure and an increased risk of decompression sickness compared to the same dive profile at sea level.
 The dives are also typically carried out in freshwater at altitude so it has a lower density than seawater used for calculation of decompression tables.

 This Altitude Diver class will teach you the skills necessary to scuba dive safely at altitude.
 You will you learn Altitude dive planning, procedures and techniques and adjustments to be made to your dive computer for altitude diving.

-*Does not inlcude SCUBA equipment for the Ocean Dives*
+*Does not inlcude SCUBA equipment for the Altitude Dives*

 Class: The class starts at 6:00pm at the San Francisco store.